UDST/pandana/docs/source/installation.rst

 Standard installation
 ------------------------------

-Binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge when the corresponding release artifacts are available.
+Binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge.

 You can install Pandana using Pip::